 Japan's third largest agency ADK (or Asatsu-DK) still trails behind leaders Dentsu and Hakuhodo.
 Original core agency Asatsu closed the gap a little as a result of a 1999 takeover of Dai-Ichi Kikaku, then the #7 agency, now the DK in ADK.
-Shortly afterwards, the company forged a strategic alliance with UK-based marketing services giant WPP.
-That ongoing relationship makes ADK arguably the most Western-leaning Japanese agency after Dentsu, even if the partnership is restricted to Asian markets.
-ADK still has only a minimal direct presence in developed Western markets.
-Yet in a dramatic turn of events in 2017, ADK gave its backing to a private equity buyout and gave notice that it wishes to sever its 20-year partnership with WPP.
+Shortly afterwards, the company forged a strategic alliance with UK-based marketing services giant WPP, secured by a 25% shareholding that made the British group ADK's largest shareholder.
+That relationship made ADK arguably the most Western-leaning Japanese agency after Dentsu, even if the partnership was restricted to Asian markets.
+Yet in a dramatic turn of events in 2017, ADK gave its formal backing to a private equity buyout offer from Bain Capital and gave notice that it wanted to terminate its 20-year partnership with WPP.
+Following a brief skirmish over legal rights and terms, the British group finally agreed to surrender its shares and the buyout completed in early 2018.
+Bain Capital is now sole owner of the business.
+ADK is repositioning itself as a "consumer activation company" with three main operating units: creative hub ADK Creative One, media and promotional agency ADK Marketing Solutions, and rights and content manager ADK Emotions.
+There are also several satellite units, such as creative boutique Cherry, and ADK retains shareholdings in two digital joint ventures with Dentsu: Drill and DA Search & Link.
+Without the WPP partnership, ADK has a much more restricted international footprint.
+There are outposts in China and several markets in South East Asia, but only two in the West: in the US and the Netherlands, both working mainly for the local operations of Japanese companies.
+Shinichi Ueno is group CEO.
+Gross billings for 2017 were approx $3.2bn, with best-ever gross profit (revenues) of approx $485m.

 Recent stories from Adbrands Weekly Update: